qulle/angular-dynamic-runtime-config/README.md

-# angular-dynamic-runtime-config
+# Angular Dynamic Runtime Config

+## About

 Load JSON configuration at application startup.
 This can dynamically control the user interface style without the need for a rebuild of the application.